sieste/inla-project/inla-from-scratch.md

 ---
 title: INLA from scratch
 author: Stefan Siegert
-date: September 2017
+date: 22 September 2017
 layout: default
 ---

-## Introduction
+# INLA from scratch

+*Last update: 22 September 2017*

 [INLA][1] (integrated nested Laplace approximation) is a popular framework for approximate Bayesian inference in complicated space-time models.
 It can provide a significant speedup over Markov-Chain Monte-Carlo in highdimensional models.